 - Start printing!
 If you are printing with the clear embossing pen, you won’t be able to see it while the Cricut is working.

-- Once done, remove the material and generously sprinkle the embossing powder onto the material.
+- Once done, remove the material from the machine and generously sprinkle the embossing powder onto the material.
 Use a paper underneath to catch the powder, so that you can funnel it back into the container and not waste any excess.
+Make sure you only have embossing powder where your design is supposed to be.
+It’s next to impossible to remove once the powder has melted.